-- 8. The complainant has made the following submissions in the complaint: - - I. That the project in question is known as "Elan Town Centre", at Sector 67, Gurgaon.
-That respondent issued allotment letter of the unit on 06.03.2017 the cost of unit was arrived at Rs.
-26,47,500/- through which the complainant was allotted Food Court Unit no. 203 on 2nd floor admeasuring super area of 300 sq. ft. - II.
-That on 28.07.2016 the complainant booked the food court unit by paying Rs.
-2,47,500/- through the Cheque no. 832458 Drawn on State Bank of India.
-The respondent convinced the client by showing the map of the food court unit whereas the unit had the service corridors behind every single unit, which is an essential aspect of running the kitchen of the food court unit, also the complainant could choose the unit as per his wish by seeing the layout plan. - III.
-That even before the issuance of the allotment letter the complainant had already paid Rs.
-10,32,731/- on the demand of the respondent.
+- 8. The complainant has made the following submissions in the complaint: - - I. That the project in question is known as "Elan Town Centre", is situated at Sector 67, Gurgaon.
+That respondent issued allotment letter in respect of the subject unit on 06.03.2017, the cost of unit was arrived at Rs.
+26,47,500/- through which the complainant was allotted food court unit no. 0208 on 2nd floor admeasuring super area of 300 sq. ft. - II.
+That on 25.07.2016, the complainant booked the food court unit by paying Rs.
+2,47,500/- through two cheques no. 171277 and second cheque no. 208247 drawn on State Bank of India.
+The respondent convinced the client by showing the map of the food court unit whereas the unit had the service corridors behind every single unit, which is an essential aspect of running the kitchen of the food court unit, also the complainant could choose the unit as per his wish by seeing the layout plan. - HI.
+That even before the issuance of the allotment letter, the complainant had already paid Rs.
+10,32,732/- on the demand of the respondent.
 The respondent accepted 35% of the amount even before the entering into the builder buyer agreement. - IV.
-That on 20.07.2017 a preprinted, one-sided builder buyer agreement was executed between the complainant and respondent, the complainant had no say and followed the dotted lines as set by the respondent builder in the agreement. - V. That the payment plan agreed between the parties was 10:25:65, whereas the 65% of the amount was to be paid at the possession.
-The complainant has already paid 35% of the agreed amount till date to the respondent.
+That on 20.07.2017 a preprinted, one-sided builder buyer agreement was executed between the complainant and respondent.
+The complainant had no say and followed the dotted lines as set by the respondent builder in the agreement.

-- VI.
+- V. That the payment plan agreed between the parties was 10:25:65, wherein the 65% of the amount was to be paid at the possession.
+The complainant has already paid 35% of the agreed amount till date to the respondent. - VI.
 That as mentioned in the builder buyer agreement, the super area of the food court unit is supposed to be 300 square feet.
 Whereas the builder failed to annex the exact dimensions of the unit with the builder buyer agreement, and also in due course it did not inform the complainant about the actual carpet area or its dimensions. - VII.
 That on 18.09.2020 the respondent sent the intimation of the possession and along with that it sent a demand letter, asking for the payment of Rs.
-19,11,263/-. - VIII.
-That after receipt of the possession letter the complainant was quite happy to get the unit which he wanted to make his source of earning and went to check the physical progress on site.
+19,81,280/-. - VIII.
+That after receipt of the possession letter, the complainant was quite happy to get the unit which he wanted to make his source of earning and went to check the physical progress on site.
 The complainant happiness was short-lived, and he noted that delivery of unit was not in line with what was promised on the following counts. - IX.
 That the complainant was shocked to find out that the actual carpet area of the unit was just 42 Square feet (Size in LXB as 7X6).
-Hence the ratio of carpet area to super area is just 14% or in the words the loading was 86% of the size against the usual 45-50% in the commercial units.
+Hence the ratio of carpet area to super area is just 14% or in other words, the loading was 86% of the size against the usual 45-50% in the commercial units.
 The respondent changed the layout plan of the unit and now the food court units are made back-to-back, and no service corridor is being provided in the units, which is an essential aspect of opening the kitchen in the premises and against the set norms of the units of food courts.
 The locations of the unit are completely changed as promised and on which the builder convinced the client to buy the unit.